Considering a career change can be a daunting prospect, especially when you’ve put so much time and effort into your current career.

 Work experience

-If you are interested in trying on a career for size before committing, then work experience, or internships (yes, you can be an intern at 40!) is an excellent way to test it out for yourself and to prove your worth to any future employer.
-Especially useful for skills based careers, if you are willing to learn on the job and forgo a salary, there might even be the prospect of a job at the end of it.
+If you are interested in trying on a career for size before committing, then work experience, or internships (yes, internships are not just for school-leavers or recent graduates!) can be an excellent way to test ideas out for yourself and to prove your worth to any future employer.
+Especially useful for skills based careers, if you are willing to learn on the job, there might even be a longer-term job at the end of your internship.
 Think about utilising any contacts you might have to gain this experience, check employer websites or approach employers on LinkedIn.

 Remote / online studying

 If time, work or family won’t allow you to consider the option of full time studying, then you always have the option of remote or online courses.
-This type of learning used to be constrained to the Open University, but these days many universities offer remote studying.
+This type of learning used to be constrained to the Open University, but these days many universities offer online study options in any case.

-Find out more about making that career change at 40 on our careers changers page.
+Find out more about how Morrisby can support you in making that career change on our careers changers page.